Surety Bond Missouri

 What is a Missouri Surety Bond?

 A surety bond is a contractual agreement between three parties, a principal, and obligee, and a surety company.
-The obligee is the party which requires the principal to obtain a surety bond as a condition of doing business, and the principal is the party which actually would purchase the surety bond.
+The obligee is the party which requires the principal to obtain a surety bond as a condition of conducting business, and the principal is the party which actually would purchase the surety bond.
 The party selling the surety bond to the principal is a surety company, and the role of the surety company (apart from being the selling agent) is to provide a financial guarantee that the face value amount of the bond would be paid to the obligee in the event that the principal fails to live up to terms of the agreement.

 Surety Bond Missouri